"The Strike" referred to above was the 50,000

 as construction workers crowded in to every available lodging.

-Since then, the dispatchers, locomotive and car shops, division
+The dispatchers, locomotive and car shops, division

 offices, and half of the running trades employees (the trainmen)